 Tommaso called her his angel, yet Lucia knew she wasn’t an angel.
 Instead, she worked behind the counter at Coronas Caffè, several blocks north of her favourite galleries, museums, and churches.
 At that precise moment she was watching the hot molecules float upward from the steel rim with its tiny perforations.
 The mist appeared and then disappeared, and the air was clear again.
 This, she understood, was a signal for her to do some further actions that would end up, in time, with her handing a ceramic cup filled with coffee to a tourist.
-But when she did this, she felt her heart palpitating, and almost fell to the ground.
+But when she did this, she felt her heart palpitating, and fell to the floor.

 Tommaso knew the paramedics, who allowed him to sit next to Lucia in the ambulance.
 He went over in his mind all the possible conditions that could have made her drop to the floor.
 He had his suspicions about what it was, and he feared that it was a condition for which there was no cure.

 Stumped, the neurologist allowed Tommaso to look at the blood work and the ECG.
 It was as he feared.

 Later, in their apartment overlooking Via Guelfa, he explained to her what the doctors, who didn't know her, could never have known.
 She had, perhaps in Parma, but most likely in Florence, contracted Stendhal's Syndrome.